d0tTino/GeneCoder/docs/plugins.md

 present in the current Python environment.
 Pass `--offline` or set `GENECODER_OFFLINE=1` to force offline mode; the registry must then reside on disk and any attempt to reach the network results in a clear error message.

+The `install-registry` subcommand requires an explicit opt-in via `--allow-registry`.
+This flag confirms you trust the registry source and want GeneCoder to download and install the listed packages.
+Supply `--offline` when all wheels and the registry file are available locally to prevent any network access.

 ```bash
 genecli plugin install-registry --allow-registry [--offline]